fast/fastrace-tracing/README.md

     let span = tracing::span!(tracing::Level::INFO, "my_operation");
     let _enter = span.enter();

-    // Events from tokio-tracing will also be captured by fastrace. tracing::info!("This will be captured by fastrace");
+    // Events from tokio-tracing will be captured by both fastrace and log. tracing::info!("This will be captured by fastrace");
 }